TravyGrain29/Panasonic-CRT-YUV-PCB/README.md

 This is a PCB I designed, based off exisiting Panasonic schematics, that allows Panasonic Tau CRTs using the GP3 chassis to accept component (YPbPr) video input.
 This is intended for use with GP3 CRTs that lack native component or RGB inputs.
 The board converts incoming YPbPr signals from an external device into sigals that the video processor can understand and display properly.
 Without this PCB, the video will not display correctly and will appear distorted.

 ### How does it work?
 Panasonic CRTs that utilise the GP3 chassis but lack component input, still have the basic foundations present that allow us to provide our own component input.
 This is due to Panasonic reusing the same chassis and processors between higher end and lower end models.
 All that was required for this mod was to unlock component input as an AV option via the service menu and then installing the missing hardware and connections.
+This board replaces the missing YUV circuit board that came with component enabled models, allowing us to build the YUV input path ourselves.

 ## How To
 ### Step 1: